netsyder/personal-blog/content/posts/welcome/index.en.md

 lightgallery: true
 ---
-## Welcome to my blog

 From some time I've been looking for a way to try out new technologies and concepts, and at the same time showcase the knowledge that I've been aquiring...
-After some thought the answer became pretty obvious: MAKE A BLOG!
+After some thought the answer became pretty obvious: MAKE A BLOG!<!--more-->

 This blog will be hosting whatever I'm entertained with outside work, and I will be focused in selfhosting, virtualization, containerization, cloud management, and IT in general.